The FEWSION™ Team

 Darren Bingham is a research assistant at Northern Arizona University (NAU) for FEWSION where his focus is on critical supply chain analysis, local food system development, and circular economies in Arizona.
 He received his master’s in 2021 from NAU and his bachelor's in 2017 from Utah State.

 Jacques Bou Abdo, Ph.D. is a FEWSION Visiting Scholar from the University of Cincinnati.
-His research interest spans the applications of complex systems from cyber warfare and economic complexity to supply chains and cyber-bio-security.
+His research interest spans the applications of complex systems from cyber warfare and complexity economics to supply chains and cyber-bio-security.

 Mike Fell is an applications programmer at Northern Arizona University (NAU) in the School of Informatics, Computing, and Cyber Systems (SICCS) and assists with FEWSION for the workflow and data portal.